intersystems/git-source-control/docs/testing.md

   - Add an item to a production and sync.
 Check out a new feature branch.
 The item should no longer exist in the production.
 Set the previous branch as the remote merge branch.
 Add a new item to the production.
 Sync.
 The production should now have both new items, and the source control output should show it automatically resolved a conflict.

   ## Testing production decomposition
-  - Enable production decomposition in the git-source-control settings,  and add a mapping for PTD items to the /ptd subdirectory.
+  - Enable production decomposition in the git-source-control settings.
   - In Basic mode, check out a new branch.
 Create a new production, add some items, and sync.
 Confirm a file for production settings and a file for each production item has been added to the /ptd subdirectory and pushed to the remote repository.
   - In Advanced mode, create a new user.
 Log in and modify some items on the production.
 As the previous user, try to modify items in the production.
 I should not be able to modify those items modified by the other users.
   - Revert some production items through the workspace view in the Web UI.
 The production should automatically update.